SoleRebels: Controversies

-From 2021-2022, there have been numerous complaints against SoleRebels, citing undelivered orders and customers waiting over a year in some cases for their orders to be delivered.
+From 2021 to 2022, there have been numerous complaints against SoleRebels, citing undelivered orders and customers waiting over a year in some cases for their orders to be delivered.
 Others have stated, according to the SoleRebels Facebook page, that their emails and messages go without response.
 SoleRebels did not respond to accusations of theft regarding this issue and returned the attempt to begin a report by the Better Business Bureau.